Do US Citizens Need a Visa for Europe? What to Know About ETIAS in 2025

 It should also be noted that while ETIAS applies for traveling in the Schengen area, it is different from a Schengen visa.
 A Schengen visa is required for citizens of other non-EU countries, not including the United States, visiting the region.
 You can find more information about Schengen visas here.

-How much ETIAS costs
+How much will ETIAS cost?

 In addition to adding some hassle, this requirement will make a family vacation slightly more expensive.
-Applications will cost 7 euros, which right now is close to $8.
+Applications will cost 7 euros, which right now is close to $7.25.
 However, applications for people under 18 or over 70 years old are free.
 There are also some exemptions for those who have EU citizen family members and "non-EU nationals who have the right to move freely throughout the European Union."

 One more thing to look out for: ETIAS warned last spring that many unofficial ETIAS websites have sprung up.
 ETIAS says these sites have incorrect information and some "already collect travelers' personal data, which is concerning."
 Protect your identity and avoid scams by only using the official ETIAS website.

-How ETIAS changes travel
+How ETIAS will change travel

 Once ETIAS is launched, it will obviously impact some of the details of travel logistics.

 If you are getting to Europe via air or sea, i.e. flying or taking a cruise, for example, the carrier you use will be required to verify you have a valid ETIAS travel authorizations within 48 hours before departure.
 ETIAS says they will verify authorizations via a new tool.
-If you do not have a valid ETIAS authorization, you will not be allowed to board your plain, bus or sea vessel.
+If you do not have a valid ETIAS authorization, you will not be allowed to board your plane, bus or sea vessel.

 However, if you are traveling into the area via train, train operators will not check for ETIAS authorization.
 But, ETIAS will still be checked at the border, and the system specifies that people traveling from the U.K. by, for example, the Eurostar train will be checked by a border guard before boarding.